looten/yocto-qemu-playground/poky/documentation/transitioning-to-a-custom-environment.rst

 #. **Based on the layers you've chosen, make needed changes in your
    configuration**.
    For instance, you've chosen a machine type and added in the corresponding BSP layer.
-You'll then need to change the value of the :term:`MACHINE` variable in your configuration file (build/local.conf) to point to that same machine type.
+You'll then need to change the value of the ``MACHINE`` variable in your configuration file (build/local.conf) to point to that same machine type.
 There could be other layer-specific settings you need to change as well.
 Each layer has a ``README`` document that you can look at for this type of